RSEM Tutorial: Gene & Isoform Quantification for RNA-Seq

 RSEM can be installed via Bioconda.

-Use the following command to create an index.
-Since RSEM can also handle the mapping process, you can build the alignment index at this stage.
-While you can choose from Bowtie, Bowtie2, STAR, or HiSAT2 for mapping, this example uses HiSAT2.
+Build an index using the following command.
+Since RSEM can handle the mapping step internally, you can also create the alignment index at this stage.
+You can choose from Bowtie, Bowtie2, STAR, or HISAT2 as the aligner; this example uses HISAT2.

 Read Counting

-The following command performs both the mapping and the read counting.
+The following command performs both the mapping and the read counting in a single step.

 The gene-level results are saved in "sample1.genes.results", and the isoform-level results are saved in "sample1.isoforms.results".